nextflow-io/nf-co2footprint/docs/contributing/setup.md

 ---
-title: Contribution instructions
+title: Setup
-description: How to contribute to nf-co2footprint
+description: How to setup your environment to test the nf-co2footprint plugin locally
 ---

 # Testing and debugging